RetroShelf-Sky/RetroShelf/README.md

 ---

+### Please report ALL bugs or any issues you might have, Thanks!!

+---

 ## Legal

 RetroShelf is a **launcher only** — it does not include, distribute, or endorse any ROMs, BIOS files, or copyrighted game content.
 You must provide your own legally obtained ROM files and emulators.
 Please respect the intellectual property of game developers and publishers.